Loading...

 loading...

-History - England in the Middle Ages course is the first in a two-part series on Medieval English History.
-Lessons will be taught in college, but students can also access them online if they prefer.
-The course is designed for students who wish to learn about the history of this country in a structured, rigorous fashion.
-If you enjoy reading historical fiction and visiting castles and cathedrals, then this is the course for you!
+This course covers the history of Late Medieval and Tudor England.
+It is designed for students who have no particular expertise in the subject but simply wish to learn about the history of this country in a structured, rigorous, fashion.
+So, if you missed out on History at school or enjoy reading historical fiction and visiting castles and cathedrals then this is the course for you!

-The backbone of each lesson will be an illustrated lecture focusing on a key question.
-There will be opportunities to examine primary sources and debate historical interpretations.
+The backbone of each lesson will be an illustrated lecture focusing on a key question or two but there will be opportunities to examine primary sources together and debate various historical interpretations.
 Come along and get to know your country better!
-Optional trips will be arranged, including one to Westminster Abbey.

 To book a course, you will need to register online by clicking on the day you would like to attend.
 Please see the course information below the heading ‘Enrol now for the available days’.